milanaryal/milanaryal.github.io/_posts/2015/2015-07-10-how-to-block-unsafe-websites-and-ads-with-the-hosts-file.md

 ---

 *Currently free websites that depend on advertising revenue would quickly disappear with we blocked all advertising.
 Please consider whitelisting the domain.
-Thank you :heart:*
+Thank you <3*